eugeneyuchunlin/Working-Shift-Scheduling/README.md

 # Working Shift Scheduling

 The government executes the new policy of One Mandatory Day Off One Flexible Rest Day(一例一休), resulting in the difficulties of scheduling by manual work.
-In view of this, I develop a program to schedule working shift arrangement for the Building Management Department of Windsor Hotel,  Taichung(台中裕元花園酒店).The **operating research algorithm** is employed to develop this project.
+In view of this, I develop a program to schedule working shift arrangement for the Building Management Department of Windsor Hotel,  Taichung(台中裕元花園酒店).The **Simulated annealing algorithm** is employed to develop this project.

 ## Spec